 Her name is Thandisizwe Chimurenga and the literal translation of her name is Love of the People (Thandisizwe) and National Liberation (Chimurenga).
 Her purpose is to promote national liberation through words with the force of love as a guide.
 She is a writer who has committed her practice to will Black people into freedom and report stories that happen in our community with a humanizing liberatory arm of reporting known as "Emancipatory Journalism."

-By DJ Lynnée Denise, Visiting Lecturer at the Pan African Studies Department CSULA
+By DJ Lynnée Denise, Visiting Lecturer, Department of Pan African Studies @ CSULA

 “The job of the writer is to make revolution irresistible”

 ~ Toni Cade Bambara ~

 My own texts as well as a few social justice-based anthologies.
 Support the Work!